 2. Learning Curve

-If you are not already a trained photographer the learning curve to begin is REAL.
+If you are not already a trained photographer the learning curve to begin is real.
 My Canon came with a manual that was poor.
 It helped me with the absolute basics, like identifying the parts, point and shoot automated, how to install battery and on and off.
 Beyond that it was basically useless.
-I had to start googling and watching u-tube videos to really understand anything beyond real basics.
+I had to start googling and watching YouTube videos to really understand anything beyond real basics.
 I am still learning, mostly by trial and error.

 There is significantly more time involved in the digital process.
 Assuming you know what you are doing (in other words, not including the learning curve) you have more steps to get a picture.

 - First, you set the controls depending on the lighting and type of photo you are shooting.